 The Government should work with the disability sector to ensure accessibility is built into all public health communications from the outset.

 Remote appointments, PPE and communicating with people with hearing loss

-People are currently being encouraged, and choosing, to have health and social care appointments and interactions over the telephone, but for many people with hearing loss, telephone conversations, in which visual cues are lost, are difficult or impossible.
+People are currently being encouraged, and choosing, to have health and social care appointments and interactions over the telephone but for many people with hearing loss, telephone conversations, in which visual cues are lost, are difficult or impossible.
 For some, in some circumstances, video conversations are also difficult.

 As all hospital staff are now required to wear Type 1 or 2 surgical masks at all times, and all hospital visitors and outpatients are expected to wear face coverings, this challenge has been significantly exacerbated.
 Recent advice issued by the World Health Organisation states that if a policy of targeted continuous medical mask use is adopted, the disadvantages that this brings to people who are deaf or hard of hearing should be ‘carefully taken into account.’

-The Government and professional bodies should promote awareness of the prevalence of hearing loss in those at risk of becoming severely ill with coronavirus, and simple options for meeting communication needs, amongst health and social care professionals.
+The Government and professional bodies should promote simple options for meeting communication needs, amongst health and social care professionals.

 The Government and health and social care commissioners and providers should consider the unintended consequences for disabled people of new measures put in place when easing the lockdown and beyond.

-The Office for National Statistics (ONS) report on coronavirus and the social impacts on disabled people showed that concerns about access to essentials tended to be most frequent among those with hearing- or dexterity-related impairments.
+The May Office for National Statistics (ONS) report on coronavirus and the social impacts on disabled people showed that concerns about access to essentials tended to be most frequent among those with hearing or dexterity-related impairments.
 During lockdown, those with hearing loss who were required to shield told us that they were unable to list themselves as a priority for supermarket deliveries as the only point of contact was the telephone.
 It is essential that other accessible communication channels are provided and advertised by all essential services.